bakaut/glaber/README.md

 - mysql as main database backend

 ## Prerequirements
-- git
 - docker >=17.12.0
 - docker-compose
+- apache2-utils
-- clickhouse version >=20.1
+- clickhouse image version >=20.1
-- php and php-fpm version in glaber nginx >=7.2 and <8
+- php and php-fpm version in glaber-nginx image >=7.2 and <8

 ### Using
 ```bash